MOSES * EGYPT * SPAETH

 ¤ Swedano Journal, (3rd year, No.2, pp 12-14), February 2004 - & archive: www.swedano.dk , 14 May 2002 - Feature Article:

-The Science And the Historical Moses
+Science and the Historical Moses

 By OVE VON SPAETH, Writer, Researcher